CultivateHQ/cultivateHQ.com/source/posts/2015-10-15-phoenix-elm-2.md

     }
     ```

+### Hooking up to the frontend

-8. Now we need to adjust our Phoenix application to display the HTML output by the Elm application.
-Change *web/templates/page/index.html.eex* to the following:
+Now we need to adjust our Phoenix application to display the HTML output by the Elm application.

+1. Replace *web/templates/page/index.html.eex* with the following:

     ```html
     <div id="elm-main"></div>
     ```

-9. By making this change we have broken one of our tests.
+2. By making this change we have broken one of our tests.
 To keep it passing for now, let's make a small tweak to *test/controllers/page_controller_test.exs*.

     ```elixir
     test "GET /" do